biosimulators/Biosimulators_utils/README.md

 # BioSimulators utils
-Utilities for building standardized command-line interfaces for biosimulation tools that support the [Simulation Experiment Description Markup Language](https://sed-ml.org/) (SED-ML) and the [COMBINE/OMEX format](https://combinearchive.org/).
+Command-line application and high-level utilities for reading, writing, validating, and executing [COMBINE/OMEX format](https://combinearchive.org/) files that contain descriptions of simulations in [Simulation Experiment Description Markup Language](https://sed-ml.org/) (SED-ML) format with models in formats such as the [BioNetGen Language](https://bionetgen.org) (BNGL) and the [Systems Biology Markup Language](http://sbml.org) (SBML).

 ## Installation